MEANYC Executive Board 2019-20

 Brian strongly believes in mentoring younger and new teachers, especially when working with special learners.
 He has opened his classroom to many pre-service, and in-service educators, as well as hosted a variety of student teachers from local colleges.
 Brian is very pleased and proud to be serving on the MEANYC Executive Board.

-Justin Fields recently earned his BA in Music Education from the Aaron Copland School of Music at CUNY Queens College.
+Justin Fields earned his BA in Music Education from the Aaron Copland School of Music at CUNY Queens College.
 Justin has taught general music at PS 481, The Steam Bridge School.
 Currently, Justin is the director of music at Divine Mercy Parish in Williamsburg, Brooklyn, where he directs two choirs and an annual concert series.
 He is proud to serve as webmaster for MEANYC.